Get your home sparkling clean this spring, with help from Beldray and Zoflora

 Beldray Pack of 4 Microfibre Cloths

-When wiping worktops to prep for Christmas lunch or refreshing the bathroom ready for the arrival of friends, this colourful pack of 4 Beldray Microfibre Cloths will always come in handy over the festive season.
+When wiping worktops to prep for Easter lunch or refreshing the bathroom ready for the arrival of friends, this colourful pack of 4 Beldray Microfibre Cloths will always come in handy.
 Made with millions of tiny fibres, they don’t just push dirt around a surface, they collect it and hold it until you wash the cloth out.

 Available from www.beldray.com